TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          field, current, listNum, trim).
 Zero is NOT regarded as empty!
 Use "if" instead!

-         If the content i empty, "" is returned immediately.
+         If the content is empty, "" is returned immediately.

    Default